 As well as seeking to utilise less hazardous, alternative materials within farming and agricultural processes, it is down to those in the sector to implement reliable and robust monitoring and gas detection equipment to stay abreast of the gas levels in each environment.
 Using this information, the control of said substances and gases is much more achievable.

-The colourless and odourless methane (CH4), is a combustible gas, and comes from the process of anaerobic digestion of organic material.
+The colorless and odourless methane (CH4), is a combustible gas, and comes from the process of anaerobic digestion of organic material.
 Depending on the storage and management of manure, which undergoes anaerobic decomposition over long periods of time, the concentrations of the gases it produces vary.
 Poorly ventilated spaces and higher temperatures can increase the amount of methane emitted.
 If there is a lack of airflow, such as in covered buildings and barns, methane levels can build up, get trapped and cause explosions.
 However if stored safely it can be used as fuel for agricultural equipment and engines.

 Hydrogen sulphide (H2S), which can be found within a range of agricultural processes related to producing and consuming biogas, is a risk because it prevents oxygen being carried to the body’s vital organs and tissues.
 The chemical asphyxiant, again comes from anaerobic decomposition of organic materials, like manure, and is well known for its rotten egg smell.
 However higher concentrations of the gas hinder the sense of smell rendering it undetectable by human senses and increasing the danger.

 Ammonia (NH3) , is found in animal waste and can be spread and emitted further through slurry spreading on farming and agricultural land.
-It is characteristically a colourless gas with a pungent smell, and technically arises through the decomposition of nitrogen compounds in animal waste.
+It is characteristically a colorless gas with a pungent smell, and technically arises through the decomposition of nitrogen compounds in animal waste.
 It is harmful to human health as well as livestock wellbeing, as it has the capacity to cause respiratory diseases in livestock, and eye irritation, blindness, lung damage, alongside nose and throat damage and even death in humans.
 Poor ventilation heightens the damage caused by this gas.

 Carbon dioxide is naturally produced in the atmosphere, however levels are dangerously increased through farming and agricultural processes.
-CO2, which is colourless and odourless, is emitted from agricultural equipment, crop and livestock production and other farming processes.
+CO2, which is colorless and odourless, is emitted from agricultural equipment, crop and livestock production and other farming processes.
 CO2 can gather in certain areas, such as waste tanks and silos, causing the oxygen in the air to be displaced and increasing the risk of suffocation for animals and humans.
 Sealed silos, waste and grain storage spaces are specifically dangerous as CO2 can accumulate here and lead to them being unsuitable for humans without an external air supply.

 Nitrogen dioxide (NO2), one of the highly reactive nitrous oxide group, can, at its worst, cause sudden death when consumed even from short term exposure.
 This gas causes suffocation, and is emitted from silos following specific chemical reactions of plant material.
 It is recognisable by its bleach-like smell and tends to create a red-brown haze.
 As it gathers above certain surfaces it can run into areas with livestock through silo chutes, and therefore poses a real danger to humans and animals in the vicinity.
 It can also affect lung function, cause internal bleeding, and ongoing respiratory problems.